 Keeping a journal is also an excellent way to gain insight into why you do what you do and how you got where you are right now.
 If you don’t ever take the time to examine your behaviors and the results you get from them, then they are simply random acts that go unchecked.
 When you keep a daily record of your behaviors and habits, you can gain more control over your actions and become more intentional in what you do.
 By reflecting on what you’ve written, you will begin to see the things you do that help you achieve the results you want.
 You will also be able to take note of the things you do that may end up working against to your desired outcome.
 This gives you a chance to re-evaluate your methods and create a new plan of action.
 Taking notice of your day to day efforts and their result is a powerful tool for being able to conquer what is holding you back.

 The problem with destructive behaviors is that they are self-perpetuating, and they usually lead to a state of helplessness.
 Imagine looking at a wall.
 The wall is the end point.
 It is the boundary that you can’t ever seem to get past, something that is blocking your vision and confining you to one side.
 If you can create a door on that wall, then you open the wall up to the unknown and you are able to experience what’s on the other side.
-To get out of a rut, you have to envision a door in your mental barrier to free yourself from your confines.
+How to get out of a rut and change your life is envision a door in your mental barrier to free yourself from your confines.

 Putting a door on your wall involves imagining a result that is outside of what you would normally expect.
 Instead of staring at that same wall and accepting that you cannot ever see the other side or waiting for someone else to show you a way through, you have to push yourself to see all the possibilities that allow you to overcome that wall.
 Building a door is a solution but what about a ladder to get over it or a tunnel under it?
 What about a window?
 Or a sledge hammer?
 You must train your mind to be open to more possibilities and methods that may not seem obvious or expected.